TillHaenisch/Sensor/README.md

 It would be nice to put these two together in one version that automatically detects, which sensors are attached .....

+Base
+====
+Code for the base station which receives the data from the sensor nodes.
+The elixir subdirectory contains the code described in Hänisch, T., The Case for a Functional Internet of Things, in print, currently at http://www.tillh.de/FuncIoTFinal.pdf
 (c) Till Hänisch